6.7 Contingent Liabilities and Provisions other than impairment on Loan Portfolio

 The major risk that the Company faces is the default and / or delay in payment of EMIs (principal and interest) by the customers within the due time.
 To mitigate the said risk, the Company measures the credit history, capacity to repay, loan amount and loan conditions and associated collateral, if any, of the customer before sanctioning/ disbursing loan and has an efficient post disbursal monitoring mechanism to take corrective and timely action whenever required to minimise the probability of default/loss.

-48.2.6 Concentration of Credit Risk - Retail and Residential Loans The Company’s portfolio can be broadly classified as following:
+50.2.6 Concentration of Credit Risk - Retail and Corporate Loans The Company's portfolio can be broadly classified as following:

-The maximum exposure to credit risk of loans is their carrying amount without considering effect of mitigation through collateral recovery and credit enhancements
+The maximum exposure to credit risk of loans is their carrying amount after considering effect of mitigation through collateral recovery and credit enhancements

 Collateral primarily includes vehicles purchased by retail loan customers and in respect of other secured loans they represent specific/pari-passu charge on the receivables of the borrowers.

 Liquidity Risk arises largely due to maturity mismatch associated with assets and liabilities of the Company.
 Liquidity risk stems from the inability of the Company to fund increase in assets, manage unplanned changes in funding sources and meet financial commitments when required.
-The Asset Liability Committee (ALCO) of the Board of directors meets regularly to review the liquidity position based on future cash flows.
+The Asset Liability Committee (ALCO) meets regularly to review the liquidity portion based on future cash flows.
 The company also maintain adequate liquid assets and has access to funding the hedge against unexpected requirement.

 The below table shows as analysis of assets / liabilities and analysed accordingly to when they are expected to be recovered or settled and considering contract terms.
 For loans/ advances to customers maturity analysis is based on original contractual terms.